-The population of the states should determine which cannabis markets are the largest, but for the next five years (barring a significant shake-up in the legalization timeline) the leading markets have already emerged.
+The population of the states should determine which cannabis markets are the largest, but for the next five years the leading markets have already emerged.
 California, Colorado, Canada, Washington, and Michigan remain on track to lead in sales volume.

 California accounted for 27% of the 2016 legal market in North America, Colorado represented 20% and Washington represented 11%.

 Colorado’s retail sales in adult-use and medical dispensaries combined grew from $699.2 million in 2014 and $996.2 million in 2015, to over $1.3 billion in 2016.
 In 2016, cannabis sales averaged $1.98 million per retail location in Colorado’s adult-use market and $896,000 per location in the medical channel.
 There were over 490 medical and 420 adult-use dispensaries in 2016.

 Colorado Cannabis Market 2017

 Cannabis spending in the state totaled $1.5 billion in 2017, including both medical and recreational sales.
 This figure is expected to increase to around $2.5 billion in 2022.
 The total output of the cannabis industry in Colorado at that time is projected to be roughly $4.6 billion.

 - Actual 2018 (Jan - Oct) cannabis sales via dispensaries/stores